 Indeblue offers a fresh, modern take on Indian cuisine as well as traditional Indian favorites.
 We showcase fresh meats, local produce and house-made cheese and breads.
-We take pride in offering a variety of vegan, vegetarian and gluten-free menu items that are both creative and full of flavor.

 Join us at our BYOB location in Collingswood, NJ or our new location in Philadelphia's vibrant Midtown Village which offers a full bar with an extensive wine, beer and cocktail list.
 We feature live sitar and tabla performances at both Indeblue locations.